jgraving/DeepPoseKit/README.md

 References
 ---------------------------------
-If you use DeepPoseKit for your research please cite [our preprint](https://doi.org/10.1101/620245):
+If you use DeepPoseKit for your research please cite [our paper](https://doi.org/10.7554/eLife.47994):

     @article{graving2019deepposekit,
+             title={DeepPoseKit, a software toolkit for fast and robust pose estimation using deep learning}, author={Graving, Jacob M and Chae, Daniel and Naik, Hemal and Li, Liang and Koger, Benjamin and Costelloe, Blair R and Couzin, Iain D}, journal={eLife},
+             volume={8},
+             pages={e47994},
+             year={2019},
+             publisher={eLife Sciences Publications Limited}
+             }

+You can also read [our open-access preprint](http://preprint.deepposekit.org):

+    @article{graving2019preprint,
              title={DeepPoseKit, a software toolkit for fast and robust pose estimation using deep learning}, author={Graving, Jacob M and Chae, Daniel and Naik, Hemal and Li, Liang and Koger, Benjamin and Costelloe, Blair R and Couzin, Iain D}, journal={bioRxiv},